yvonshong/Waseda/Bioinformatics/SequenceAlignment/AffineGapPenaltySequenceAlignment.md

 *Using this matrix, two aligned cysteines (C) would receive a score of 9 while two aligned threonines (T) would only receive a score of 5.
 What can you conclude about cysteine relative to threonine?*

+First of all, let us know about the construction of BLOSUM matrix.

+1. Eliminating Sequences

+    Eliminating the sequences that are more than r% identical.
+There are two ways to eliminate the sequences.
+It can be done either by removing sequences from the block or just by finding similar sequences and replace them by new sequences which could represent the cluster.
+Eliminating is done to avoid bias of the result in favor of highly similar proteins.

+1. Calculating Frequency & Probability

+    A database storing the sequence alignments of the most conserved regions of protein families.
+These alignments are used to derive the BLOSUM matrices.
+Only the sequences with a percentage of identity higher are used.
+By using the block, counting the pairs of amino acids in each column of the multiple alignment.

+1. Log odd ratio

+    It gives the ratio of the occurrence each amino acid combination in the observed data to the expected value of occurrence of the pair.
+It is rounded off and used in the substitution matrix.

+    $ LogOddRatio=2\log _{2}{\left({\frac {P\left(O\right)}{P\left(E\right)}}\right)}$

+    In which $ P\left(O\right)$ is the possibility of observed and $ P\left(E\right)$ is the possibility of expected.

+1. BLOSUM Matrices

+    The odds for relatedness are calculated from log odd ratio, which are then rounded off to get the substitution matrices BLOSUM matrices.

+1. Score of the BLOSUM matrices

+    To calculate a BLOSUM matrix, the following equation is used:
+    $ S_{ij}=\left({\frac {1}{\lambda }}\right)\log {\left({\frac {p_{ij}}{q_{i}*q_{j}}}\right)}$
+    Here, $ p_{ij}$ is the probability of two amino acids $ i$  and $ j$ replacing each other in a homologous sequence, and $ q_{i}$ and $ q_{j}$ are the background probabilities of finding the amino acids $ i$ and $j$ in any protein sequence.
+The factor $ \lambda $ is a scaling factor, set such that the matrix contains easily computable integer values.

+**The reasons why the scores of cysteines (C) and threonines (T) compared with itself are different can be list as follows.**

+- The amino acids in the proteins is different, so the frequency of the proteins and the probability of the amino acids are total different.

+- The construction of the proteins are different, like the number of amino acids, the length of the proteins, the 3D constructure of the proteins and more.

+So they lead to the result that one's similarity that it is compared with itself is greater than that of another.

 ## Another BLAST Scoring Matrix